vasilisalmpanis/ft_ls/README.md

     * You are not required to deal with ACL and extended attributes.
     * The overall display, depending on each option, must stay as identical as possible to
       the system command.
 We will be cordial when grading either the padding or the pagination,
-      but no information can be miss
+      but no information can be missing.

 ```text
 GNU argp will be used for option parsing